 The National Disability Insurance Scheme is a new way of providing support to people with a disability based on support packages that are tailored to each person’s individual needs.
 This is instead of giving block funding to organisations to provide disability support.
-To find out more see the National Disability Insurance Scheme
+To find out more see the fact sheet.

-For more information on support services for children with a disability, see the Diagnosis of a disability during childhood and Early support for a child with disabilities
+For more information on support services for children with a disability, see the Diagnosis of a disability during childhood and fact sheets.

 Child health services and support for asylum seekers and refugees

 Asylum seekers and refugees in Victoria, including children, are able to access most health and community services funded by the Victorian Government because eligibility for most services is not determined by visa or residency status.
 These services include community health services, the Refugee Health Program, torture and trauma counselling and the catch-up immunisation program.

 See the fact sheet.

 Telephone helplines and online support for Victorian families

 There are a number of parenting helplines and websites available to Victorian families that offer health advice and information on children’s health including: